-5.1 Summary of Results of First Semi-Annual Groundwater Monitoring Period of 2017
+5.1 Summary of Results of Second Semi-Annual Groundwater Monitoring Period of 2017

-During the first semiannual 2017 monitoring period, environmental monitoring was conducted on a quarterly basis during March (first quarter) and June (second quarter).
+During the second semiannual 2017 monitoring period, environmental monitoring was conducted on a quarterly basis during September (third quarter) and December (fourth quarter).
 The results were generally similar to past monitoring event results, as most analyte/well pairs were previously in tracking mode.

-During the first semiannual 2017 monitoring period, several VOCs were detected in the first and second quarter samples collected from Subdrain N and Combined Subdrains.
+During the second semiannual 2017 monitoring period, a few volatile organics compounds (VOCs) were detected in the third and fourth quarter samples collected from Subdrain N and Combined Subdrains.
 These findings are consistent with historical results, and as a result, the liquids collected at the subdrains are conveyed either to the water treatment system prior to reuse or discharge directly to the sewer.
+Currently, non of the collected liquid is being reused onsite and all of the subdrain liquids are discharged to the sewer.

 Lysimeters LY-6 and LY-7 are sampled on a quarterly basis; lysimeter LY-6 was dry during both sampling events.
-The pump in lysimeter LY-7 was inoperable during the first and second quarter monitoroting period therefore this location could not be sampled.
+The pump in lysimeter LY-7 was inoperable during the third and fourth quarter monitoroting period therefore this location could not be sampled.